iotaledger/iri/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: IRI issue template
+name: Report a bug in IRI
-about: Request a feature or report a bug
+about: Report a bug

 ---